 At probably 18:37 Nigel let out a cry and his rod hooped over, I wound in and started taking photos of the most epic ‘man versus fish’ battle I have ever witnessed!
 I don't know how many times Nigel almost got it ashore before it went berserk and set off again.

 At 18:39 I took my first photo and at 18:49 and 111 photos later Nigel, with Rob’s help, landed a monster.
 I have never been so relieved to see someone else land a fish after over a 12 minute battle!
 We all agreed that it was probably 6lb but it was really skinny and would have gone much more(8-9lb???) if it wasn't quite so anorexic..

 All the best

 So, there it is.
-A twelve minute battle with a six pound fish – quite the equal of most epic fishing tales.
+A ten minute battle with a six pound fish – quite the equal of most epic fishing tales.
 To put it in perspective I’ve often had similar struggles with mullet on my fly gear but even double figure bass don’t usually manage half that time before coming to hand.
 Anyway, well done all concerned.
-I must try to get down there on the next lot of springs (weather and weed permitting).
+I must try to get down there on the next lot of springs (weather permitting).